Social Media Content Creator Jobs in USA with Visa Sponsorship

 Pursue tech and e-commerce employers first

 Companies in software, consumer tech, and e-commerce sponsor content creators at higher rates than traditional media.
-These employers have established immigration infrastructure and are accustomed to filing H-1B and O-1 petitions for creative and marketing roles.
+These employers have established immigration infrastructure and are accustomed to filing H-1B and O-1 visa petitions for creative and marketing roles.

 Consider the O-1A if you have documented recognition